How I Came to Read

 All that changed dramatically and irretrievably in 1987 when I discovered I could learn about sex from books.

 My curiosity was set ablaze when a relative who stayed with us at the time introduced me to a book she recently finished with a portentous, I think you will find this interesting, especially at the end.
-At the time, she was moving out of teen fiction into general fiction.
+She was moving out of teen fiction into general fiction at the time.
 The novel was one of her first adult novels: Flowers in the Attic by VC Andrews.
 It was the first book I read in full.
 There was not only sex (not a whole lot), but incest as well.
 Needless to say, the book, the experience and the realisation that I could find out about sex from books completely blew my nascent twelve year old mind.

 Finally, there was something worth reading a whole book for!

-I refined my methodology not just with my home library but with every book shop I visted and other’s people’s collections when the opportunity presented itself.
-I discovered that it was easy to find sex scenes in bookstore books because there were other filthy minded bastards like me around who sought out such books and only homed in on the sex scene.
-I don’t know whether it happens in these days of video and free porn, but during my time you will notice creases at certain parts of the book spines of the authors I mentioned earlier.
-Those creases indicated where the site of the sex scenes.
+I refined my methodology not just with my home library but with every bookshop I visited and other people’s collections when the opportunity presented itself.
+I discovered that it was easy to find sex scenes in bookstore books because there were other filthy-minded bastards like me around who sought out such books and only homed in on the sex scene.
+I don’t know whether it happens in these days of video and free porn, but during my time, you will notice creases at specific parts of the book spines of the authors I mentioned earlier.
+Those creases indicated the sex scene sites.
 They were creased because they were opened to more frequently than other parts of the book and held open for longer.
 I classed those the Perused Books.

-By the time I was fifteen, I learned far more about sex (and how to go about it) than I ever would from my formal education.
-I was so immersed in it that I even fancied myself a theoretical sexologist and could anticipate the quality of sex scene from the cover of the book and the notoreity of the author.
+By the time I was fifteen, I had learned far more about sex (and how to go about it) than I ever would from my formal education.
+I was so immersed in it that I even fancied myself a theoretical sexologist and could anticipate the quality of sex scenes from the cover of the book and the notoriety of the author.

-My methodology came under severe challenge one day when the class nerds, who also indulged in such literary pleasures, and I (wbo was also categorised as a nerd even though my grades didn’t reflect it) had an intense discussion about the books we read and the scenes we found.
+One day, my methodology came under severe challenge when the class nerds, who also indulged in such literary pleasures, and I (who was also categorised as a nerd even though my grades didn’t reflect it) had an intense discussion about the books we read and the scenes we found.
 I forget now which book it was but one of the nerds and I got into a particularly heated argument about how many scenes there were in it.
 I claimed there were three.
 He insisted there were four.
 These were matters of great reputation import.
-I remember rushing home incensed to verify his claims only to be appalled to discover he was right and I was wrong.
+I remember rushing home, incensed to verify his claims, only to be appalled to discover he was right and I was wrong.

 It was around my mid-twenties I explored translated Asian and European writers and got into non-fiction more heavily.
 Before that I was exclusively fiction.
 The first non-fiction book I read was M Scott Peck’s ‘The Road Less Travelled’.
 Since then, I am predominantly a non-fiction reader.
 I naturally reach for books on current affairs, psychology, science, and biographies, compared to fiction.
 I am more deliberate and discerning about my choice of fiction.
 Ironically, I now thoroughly abhore sex scenes in literature.
 I prefer them hinted at than described in lurid detail.